Table of contents:

 – Key to reading, writing, math, and learning

-- A study by Cheng et al. suggests that visual perception deficits commonly underlie both developmental dyslexia and dyscalculia.
+- A study by Cheng et al. (2018) suggests that visual perception deficits commonly underlie developmental dyslexia and dyscalculia.

-- Phonological processing skills play an important role in the development of reading.
-Bradley and Bryant, for example, found high correlations between preschool children’s initial rhyme awareness and their reading and spelling development over three years, and this link held even after controlling for other variables such as IQ and memory.
+- Phonological processing skills play an essential role in the development of reading.
+For example, Bradley and Bryant (1983) found high correlations between preschool children’s initial rhyme awareness and their reading and spelling development over three years.
+This link held even after controlling for other variables, such as IQ and memory.

 - Multiple research studies have linked difficulties in processing speed with ADHD and reading disorders.
-Stenneken et al. compared a group of high-achieving young adults with dyslexia to a matched group of normal readers.
-The dyslexic group showed a striking reduction in processing speed (by 26% compared to controls) while their working memory storage capacity was in the normal range.
+Stenneken et al. (2011) compared a group of high-achieving young adults with dyslexia to a matched group of typical readers.
+The dyslexic group showed a striking reduction in processing speed (26% compared to controls) while their working memory storage capacity was in the normal range.

-- Thirty-six 9‐year‐old children were given a test of image persistence in visual sensory (iconic) memory and the Neale Analysis of Reading Ability.
+- Thirty-six 9‐year‐old children took a test of image persistence in visual sensory (iconic) memory and the Neale Analysis of Reading Ability.
 The reading test gives scores for fluency, accuracy, and comprehension.
-All three measures of reading performance were significantly related to icon persistence.
+All three measures of reading performance were significantly related to icon persistence (Riding & Pugh, 1977).

-- An investigation of the relationship between visual memory and academics was performed in 155 second- through fourth-grade children; Optometry and Vision Science published the results.
-The researchers concluded that poor visual memory ability is significantly related to below-average reading decoding, math, and overall academic achievement (as measured by the Stanford Achievement Test).
+- Kulp et al. (2002) investigated the relationship between visual memory and academics in 155 second- through fourth-grade children; Optometry and Vision Science published the results.
+The researchers concluded that poor visual memory ability is significantly related to below-average reading decoding, math, and overall academic achievement as measured by the Stanford Achievement Test.

-- Guthrie et al. investigated relationships between visual sequential recall and reading in 81 normal and 43 disabled readers.
+- Guthrie et al. (1972) investigated relationships between visual sequential recall and reading in 81 typical and 43 disabled readers.
 The researchers identified significant, positive associations between visual sequential memory and paragraph comprehension, oral reading, and word recognition.

-- Working memory is a cornerstone for learning of all kinds, from reading and notetaking to math calculations.
-Weiss and colleagues tested 52 musicians, 24 with dyslexia and 28 without dyslexia, and compared the performance of the two groups in a variety of auditory tests.
-On most tests of auditory processing, the dyslexic musicians scored as well as their nondyslexic counterparts and better than the general population.
+- Working memory is a cornerstone for learning of all kinds, from reading and note-taking to math calculations.
+Weiss and colleagues (2014) tested 52 musicians, 24 with dyslexia and 28 without dyslexia, and compared two groups’ performances on various auditory tests.
+On most auditory processing tests, the dyslexic musicians scored as well as their nondyslexic counterparts and even better than the general population.
 Where they performed much worse was on tests of auditory working memory.
 The dyslexic musicians with the poorest working memory tended to have the lowest reading accuracy.

 – Key to higher-order cognitive skills

 Learning does not take place on a single level but is a stratified process.
-One has to learn to count before it becomes possible to learn to add and subtract.
-Suppose one tried to teach a child, who had not yet learned to count, to add or subtract.
+For example, one has to learn to count before it becomes possible to learn to add and subtract.
+Suppose one tried to teach a child who had not yet learned to count to add or subtract.
 That would be impossible, and no amount of effort would ever succeed in teaching the child to add and subtract.
 This shows that counting is a skill that needs to be mastered before it becomes possible to learn to do calculations.
 In the same way, core, lower-level cognitive abilities must be acquired first, before it becomes possible to master higher-order brain-based skills.

 Bloom’s taxonomy is an educational model that describes the cognitive processes of learning and developing mastery of subjects.
-The model is named after Benjamin Bloom, who headed up the original committee of researchers and educators to develop the taxonomy throughout the 1950s and 60s.
+Named after Benjamin Bloom, head of a committee of researchers and educators, this model was developed in the 1950s and 60s.
 Bloom’s taxonomy and critical thinking go hand in hand.
 Bloom’s taxonomy takes students through a thought process of analyzing information or knowledge critically.
 The goal is to encourage higher-order thought in students by building up from lower-level cognitive abilities.

 Below is an expanded version of the well-known Bloom’s taxonomy, in which we have included the core cognitive skills: